 NOMINATION AND REMUNERATION COMMITTEE

 The Nomination and Remuneration Committee presently consists of the following Directorsnamely Dr S. Raghuvardhan Reddy Chairman Mr. K. Purushotham and Mrs. M. Chaya Ratan asMembers.

 CONSOLIDATED FINANCIAL STATEMENTS

-In compliance with the provisions of the Companies Act 2013 and the AccountingStandards AS -21 and AS-27 on consolidated financial statements read with the AccountingStandard AS-23 on Accounting for Investments in Associates your Directors have pleasure inattaching the consolidated financial statements for the financial year ended March 312016 which forms part of the Annual Report.
+In compliance with the relevant provisions of Section 133 of the Companies Act 2013and the Ind AS -110 on consolidated financial statements your Directors have pleasure inattaching the consolidated financial statements for the financial year ended March 312020 which forms part of the Annual Report.
 The company has placed separately theaudited accounts of its subsidiaries on its website www.kaveriseeds. in in compliance withthe provisions of Section 136 of the Companies Act 2013.

 INDIAN ACCOUNTING STANDARDS IFRS CONVERGE STANDARDS

 The Ministry of Corporate Affairs vide its notification dated 16th February 2015notified under Section 133 of the Companies Act 2013 read with Companies (IndianAccounting Standards) Rules 2015.
 In pursuance of the said notification your Company hasprepared the financial statements to comply in all material respects in accordance withthe applicability of Indian Accounting Standards.